anhtu293/lens-translate/README.md

 - Fill in **Account name** and **Description**, then click **Create and Continue**
 ![](images/svcAcc.png)

-- You need to select the role of this service account, you can choose as below.
+- Select the role of this service account, you can choose as below.
 This role allows to manage GKE clusters.
 ![](images/svcAcc2.png)
 - Click on the account that you create, go on **Keys**, then choose **Add key** --> **Create new key** (choose json)
 ![](images/svcAcc3.png)